Maxitaxien/rubikCubeSolver/info.md

 correspond to a face.
 - If we imagine looking right at the cube, the following are the entries.

 They go row by row - first three entries is row 1, next three is row 2 and final are last row.
-This is chosen

 1. First 9 entries are the ones we look at.
 2. Second 9 entries are the ones to the right.